OmahaCentralCybersecurity/Passwords/README.md

 ## Brute Force
 Instructions:
 1. Use your password generator - or - the one that is provided.  `generate()` is called in `BruteForce.py`, you may change that function call.
 You will have to also change the import statement.
-2. Look up the `itertools` documenation
+2. Look up the `itertools` documenation and read how `itertools.product` works.
 3. Run `BruteForce.py` a couple of times, changing the number of random characters in your password.
 Note time taken given a certain number of characters and the number of guesses.
 Try password lengths of 2, 3, 4, and 5.
 Run multiple tests.
-4. Change
+4. In `BruteForce.py` and change line 13 to add other characters and puntuation `string.ascii.punctuation`.
+Do the same in your code for `generate()`.
-5. How many guesses per second is your computer making?
+5. Calcuate how many guesses per second is your computer making (use time + num of attempts).
 6. What is the number of guesses needed to brute-force all 2, 3, 4 and 5 character passwords?
 7. Based on the time taken for the lengths of 2 - 5, how long would estimate it would take to brute-force a 6 character password?
 7?
 8?
-8.
+8. Why would the time taken hardly ever be equal to the numbers you just calcuated above?
+(For 6 and 7)

+9. Most users do not use a random assortment of characters and symbol, rather they use words, phrases that are meaningful to them.
+Brainstorm one way that you could improve a brute-force attack where the user has entered meaningful words versus just random letters.
+How could you guess smarter?

 ## Dictionary Attack